Mission and Scope

-JCTS is the official journal of the Association of Clinical and Translational Science (ACTS).
-ACTS has partnered with the American Physician Scientists Association (APSA) and the Clinical Research Forum (CRF) to support the growth and development of JCTS.
+JCTS is the official journal of the Association for Clinical and Translational Science (ACTS).
+ACTS has partnered with the Clinical Research Forum (CRF) to support the growth and development of JCTS.
 The Journal's founding Editor is Arthur M. Feldman, MD, PhD.

-During submission, authors must clearly indicate which of the below subject categories they are submitting their paper under.
-All papers, no matter what the article type, should be submitted under a subject category.
+During submission, authors must clearly indicate which of the below subject categories best fits their manuscript.
+All manuscripts, no matter what the article type, should be submitted under a subject category.
 If authors are uncertain under which category to submit their paper, they should contact the editorial office at email@example.com.

-Towards fulfilling its mission, the Journal publishes manuscripts across 6 broad topics areas: Basic Translational Research; Clinical Research; Education; Research Methods; Implementation, Policy and Community Engagement; and Translational Research Design and Analysis.
-The following list provides examples of topic areas but should not be considered as inclusive:
+The Journal publishes manuscripts across 6 broad topics areas: Basic and Preclinical Research; Clinical Research; Education; Research Methods and Technology; Implementation, Policy and Community Engagement; and Translational Research Design and Analysis.
+The following list provides some examples of topic areas but should not be considered as comprehensive:

-Basic Translational Research: This includes studies focused on understanding of mechanisms of human disease through studies in cells, animal models, and human tissues; allergy, immunology, autoimmunity and vaccine development; benign and malignant hematology; cardiovascular disease and prevention; cell signaling; endocrinology, metabolism and lipid disorders; gene therapy and vector design; regenerative biology; human genetics, genomics and proteomics; infectious disease and HIV; neurodegenerative disease, including ALS, Alzheimer's and Parkinson's disease and aging; oncologic disease; pharmacology and pharmacogenomics; and protein quality control.
+This includes studies focused on understanding of mechanisms of human disease through studies in cells, animal models, and human tissues; allergy, immunology, autoimmunity, and vaccine development; benign and malignant hematology; cardiovascular disease and prevention; cell signaling; endocrinology and metabolism; gene therapy and vector design; regenerative biology; human genetics, genomics, and proteomics; infectious disease; neurologic disease; oncologic disease; pharmacology and pharmacogenomics; and protein quality control.

-Research Methods and Technology: Technologic breakthroughs are occurring at a rate that outpaces any period in the history of science.
-One example is CRISPR/Cas9 gene editing.
-First applied to genome editing in 2012, the technology has caused a major upheaval in the translational sciences.
-Therefore, we encourage manuscripts that detail new technology and innovative methodology that has the potential to change the way translational scientists approach their studies.
+Research Methods and Technology: We encourage manuscripts that detail new technology and innovative methodology that has the potential to change the way translational scientists approach their studies.